citizenz7/citizenz.info-2021/README.md

-# BLOG
+# CITIZENZ.INFO
-`BLOG` is a blog based system made with Symfony 5 framework.
-It's a multilingual blog
+This is a blog based system made with Symfony 5 framework for citizenz.info It's a multilingual blog.

 ## Template
 Free template (HTML + CSS) is from https://bootstrapmade.com (Moderna)